 Easy and quick endive with blue cheese, pecans, and cranberries is a delicious and elegant appetizer for a weeknight dinner or a big party.
 It takes only minutes to make and can be prepared in advance.
 Healthy and full of complex flavour.
+Jump to Recipe

 I was never a fan of big hearty salads.
 The ones that have lettuce, chicken, beans, quinoa, sun-dried tomatoes, cucumbers, feta, and nuts.
 Actually, now that I read these ingredients, that salad sounds pretty good.
-Well, I ate those salads, but they were never my favourite.
+Well, I ate those salads, but they were never my favourites.
 My heart always had affinity for a simple combination of mixed greens with salty and pungent blue cheese, crunchy and buttery pecans, and chewy and sweet cranberries.
 So simple, so light, so elegant.
 This is my favourite salad, or, shall I say, it was my favourite salad.
 When I could actually eat salads.

 As of about a year and a half ago I can’t have greens, along with asparagus, bok choi, and a few other vegetables and grains.
 Food intolerance.
 After months of pills, doctors appointments, and tests, in the end I figured it out on my own – benign watery lettuce was the culprit.
 I went to see my doctor with the discovery.
 He said I was getting older.
 My husband said I should find a new doctor.